-The Muscles-Brain Headquarters-The Army of Muscles- The Secret of God-How to Live Long and Loud-Time Coming for Big Dinners-Command to Eat-Off to the Country-Osteopathy Cures Seasickness-Country Friends -Quiet and Shady-Explaining the Cause of Lumbago- Tired Nature Seeks Repose.
+The Muscles-Brain Headquarters-The Army of Muscles- The Secret of God-How to Live Long and Loud-Time Coming for Big Dinners-Command to Eat-Off to the Country-Osteopathy Cures Seasickness- Country Friends-Quiet and Shady-Explaining the Cause of Lumbago- Tired Nature Seeks Repose.

-THROUGH the kindness of Funk & Wagnalls Company, of New York, we are permitted this elaborate cut, which shows about one-fourth of the muscles of the human body, each of which is a useful servant in performing the labors of life.
-I give place to those beautiful pictures of some of the parts of that greatest of all known machines, who bears the name of man.
-Will those of you who have not had the chance to study anatomy in schools or otherwise please look for a few minutes and see the shapes of a few muscles; see how nicely they are formed and properly placed to do the great duties they have to perform in life?
-You see they have great strength, and all equal to the duties they have to discharge.
-If you look all over the being from head to foot, you find braces at all parts of the body, and they are powerful in quality and size, just to suit the place, and are fixed to hold all bones in position, with much power, left after doing the work of bracing, to lift much additional weight.
+Will those of you who have not had the chance to study anatomy in schools or otherwise please listen a few minutes and consider the shape of a few of the muscles; how nicely they are formed and properly placed to do the great duty they have to perform in life?
+They have great strength, equal to the duties they have to discharge.
+If you look all over the human being from head to foot, you find braces at all parts of the body, and they are powerful in quality and size, just to suit the place, and are fixed to hold all bones in position, with power left after doing the work of bracing, to lift much additional weight.

-Each muscle is so distinct from all other muscles in form and office, in fact we might call each muscle an officer whose rank is a division commander.
-He must answer to the grand roll-call himself, which is from the commanding general, whose headquarters and name are the brain.
+Each muscle is so distinct from every other muscle in form and office, in fact we might call each muscle an officer whose rank is a division commander.
+He must answer to the grand roll-call himself, which is from the commanding general, whose headquarters is the brain.
 Each muscle must report to the commanding general and salute him with becoming dignity, and this high officer must salute and respect all subordinates, or the great battle of life will be lost.
-He must keep his couriers to each division commander in motion, all the time bearing despatches of the condition of all camps that are being reported at headquarters.
-Each division commander shall receive and read all despatches in the field of action-the quartermaster, commissary, company, squads, and sections, not of one camp or division, but all of the whole army.
-We have only brought out a few soldiers or muscles on dress parade, that you may be the better able to judge what a soldier looks like, that kind servant that raises or lowers your arm for your convenience and comfort; who moves one limb and sets it down until another servant can pass by it, which command is better known as walking.
+He must keep his couriers to each division commander in motion, all the time bearing dispatches of the condition of all camps that are being reported at headquarters.
+Each division commander shall receive and read all dispatches from the field of action-the quartermaster, commissary, company, squads, and sections, not of one camp or division, but of the whole body.
+We have only brought out a few soldiers or muscles on dress parade, that you may be the better able to judge what a soldier looks like, the kind servant that raises or lowers your arm for your convenience and comfort; that moves one limb and sets it down until another servant can pass by it, which result is better known as walking.
 Another commander opens and closes the eye and mouth.
 Another firing up the engine of life and heart.
 Others are looking after the mill that grinds crude material, and separates it from the blood of life, which supplies the nerves of force, motion, sensation, nutrition, voluntary and involuntary, and sustains all the machinery of life and reason.